purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Nearest-Neighbor-Classifiers/knn-overview.md

 > **Typical data splits**: First, a training and test set are defined.
 The training set is then divided into multiple folds (for example, 5 folds).
 Folds 1-4 are used as the training set, while one fold (e.g., fold 5, highlighted in yellow) serves as the validation fold for tuning hyperparameters.
 Cross-validation further extends this by rotating through each fold, allowing each one to serve as the validation fold in turn, a process known as 5-fold cross-validation.
 Once the model is fully trained and the optimal hyperparameters are selected, it is evaluated a single time on the test set (shown in red) for final performance measurement.

+### Pros and Cons of the Nearest Neighbor Classifier

+One advantage of the Nearest Neighbor (NN) classifier is its simplicity and ease of implementation.
+Additionally, this method requires no training time.
+The classifier only needs to store and possibly index the training data, making it ready for predictions immediately.
+However, this simplicity comes with a drawback: the **computational cost is high at test time**.
+To classify a new test example, the NN classifier must compare it to every single training example, which can be slow and inefficient, especially for large datasets.
+This is generally undesirable in practical applications, where test-time efficiency is often more critical than training-time efficiency.

+In contrast, methods like deep neural networks shift this trade-off, with high computational costs during training but very low costs at test time.
+This is more practical since once a neural network is trained, it can classify new examples quickly and efficiently.

+**Approximate Nearest Neighbor (ANN)** algorithms and libraries (such as [FLANN](https://github.com/mariusmuja/flann)) have been developed to address this issue.
+These algorithms enable a trade-off between the accuracy of nearest neighbor retrieval and the space/time complexity of the retrieval process.
+They typically rely on a preprocessing or indexing step, such as building a k-d tree or running the k-means algorithm.

+The Nearest Neighbor classifier can sometimes be effective, particularly with low-dimensional data, but it struggles with high-dimensional data like images.
+A major issue is that images are composed of many pixels, making them high-dimensional objects.
+In such cases, **pixel-based distance measures (e.g., L2 distance) become unintuitive and are very different from perceptual similarities**.

+For example, consider the image below:

+insert img

+Here, we have an original image of a face on the left, followed by three altered versions.
+Each altered image is at the same L2 pixel distance from the original, meaning they are "equally far" away in terms of raw pixel values.
+However, perceptually, they appear very different:

+- The **shifted** version is a slight spatial displacement, which doesn’t change much visually but can result in a large pixel distance.
+- The **messed up** version has parts of the face blocked out, making it visually quite different from the original, though it’s at the same L2 distance.
+- The **darkened** version preserves the structure and features of the face but is darker, also showing the same L2 distance.

+This demonstrates how pixel-based distances can fail to capture meaningful, perceptual similarity in high-dimensional data like images.
+The distances don’t align with our intuitive sense of similarity.
+Clearly, the pixel-wise distance does not correspond at all to perceptual or semantic similarity.

+### Pixel-Based Distance Limitations Visualized with t-SNE

+To further illustrate this limitation, we can use **t-SNE**, a visualization technique to take the CIFAR-10 images and embed them in two dimensions so that their (local) pairwise distances are best preserved.
+Below is a t-SNE visualization of CIFAR-10 images, where the images that appear closer together are similar in terms of L2 pixel distance:

+insert img

+In this visualization, you’ll notice that images with similar backgrounds or color distributions tend to be grouped together, even if they belong to different categories.
+For example, a dog on a white background might appear near a frog on a white background, despite them being different objects.
+This clustering happens because L2 distance, based on pixel values alone, is influenced more by color and background similarity than by the actual semantic content of the images.

+Ideally, we would like all images within a particular category (e.g., all dogs, all cats) to form distinct clusters based on their content, not on irrelevant features like background or color.
+However, achieving this kind of clustering requires going beyond simple pixel comparisons.
+Advanced methods, such as convolutional neural networks (CNNs), learn feature representations that capture the actual content of images, making them more effective for image classification.

 ## Reference:
 - https://cs231n.github.io/classification/